gwchar2/ParkSpotTLV-Demo/README.md

 ## Example commit messages
-Triggers a release (and what it bumps)
+The following triggers a release (and what it bumps)
 feat: → MINOR, fix: → PATCH, feat!: or BREAKING CHANGE: → MAJOR.

 ### PATCH (v0.0.1 → v0.0.2):